 The Group was established in 2020 with the incorporation of a subsidiary, SWYSSI S.R.L., with its registered office and registered address in the Republic of Romania.
+In 2024, the Bulgarian company Perpettel EAD joined the Group.
 The existence of the Group is not limited by term.

-Shareholding structure as at 31.12.2023
+Shareholding structure as at 31.12.2024

-The main shareholder Tihomir Kamenov owns 88.10%, 4.18% are owned by 276 individuals and two legal entity are owned 7.72%.
+The main shareholder Tihomir Kamenov owns 88.09%, 4.18% are owned by 273 individuals and two legal entity are owned 7.73%.